SCIInstitute/ShapeWorks/BUILD_Windows.md

 # Building ShapeWorks from source on Windows

+If you encounter problems, have questions, or need help, please contact shapeworks-dev@sci.utah.edu

 ## Minimum Requirements
 * CMake 3.11 (provided by conda below if not already installed)
 * MSVC 2019